 “Money may be the husk of many things, but not the kernel.
 It brings you food, but not appetite; medicine, but not health; acquaintances, but not friends; servants, but not loyalty; days of joy, but not peace or happiness.”

 An article in a popular American publication recently listed its five tips for a happy retirement.
 The first was Financial Freedom.
 I agree that money does settle the nerves.
-I also know that it affords choices like taking a three month trip to warm climates in the dead of a Canadian winter.
+I also know that it affords choices like taking a three-month trip to warm climates in the dead of a Canadian winter.
 On the other hand, I keep meeting retired people who tell me they are enjoying their retirement and yet are in debt.

 A Harris Decima Poll turned up the following in that regard:

-- A whopping 14 per cent of Canadians who are in debt, believe that they will NEVER be debt free!
+- A whopping 14 percent of Canadians who are in debt, believe that they will NEVER be debt-free!

-- For those 65 years of age and over, 21 per cent say they will die in debt!
+- For those 65 years of age and over, 21 percent say they will die in debt!

-Retirement is like Snakes and ladders
+Retirement is like snakes and ladders

 Lots of people get blindsided on the road to retirement.
-The financial setbacks that 2008 brought our way was very bad timing for many hoping to retire soon.
+The financial setbacks that 2008 brought our way were very bad timing for many hoping to retire soon.
 I talked with one fellow who said that his losses added five more working years to his career if he wanted to retire with the lifestyle he and his partner wanted.
 For others, it is a health problem or sudden death of a spouse that sends the retirement plan reeling, a separation or divorce that splits the assets and sends the net worth of each partner down a hole, or a job loss or change of position that drains those assets that have accumulated.

 Like your GPS after a wrong turn, you may need to do some recalculating.
 Know that if you are in debt, you are not alone.
-Money coaches, credit counsellors, and financial advisors can help come up with a plan to minimize the pain and adjust your lifestyle to the financial realities.
+Money coaches, credit counselors, and financial advisors can help come up with a plan to minimize the pain and adjust your lifestyle to the financial realities.

 Some plan on working longer, winning the lottery, or using their home as a retirement plan.
 Some realistic plan is better than just blind faith.